 “An eel!
 I hate eels!”

-Considering the faults of his companions, gloomy Sandy, a high ranking official in heaven, is rather harshly turned into a water monster for breaking a vase.
+Considering the faults and crimes of his companions, gloomy Sandy, a high ranking official in heaven, is rather harshly turned into a water monster for breaking a vase.

 “Remember Monkey… No violence.”